BrutLogic/Post/README.md

 Let's break this down:

 1. **Language is Sequential**: What control flow could it be based upon ?
-Can you describe one other than: *It predicts one chunk after another*, that can be formulated: *It predicts the next "chunk" given all previous chunks, recursively* ?
+Can you describe one other than: *It predicts one chunk after another* that can be reformulated: *It predicts the next "chunk" given all previous chunks, recursively* ?

 Isn't talking, kind of NTP ?